Yelp/paasta/docs/source/yelpsoa_configs.rst

     * ``PAASTA_GIT_SHA``: The short git sha of the code the container has
     * ``PAASTA_DEPLOY_GROUP``: The `deploy group <deploy_group.html>`_ specified
     * ``PAASTA_MONITORING_TEAM``: The team that is configured to get alerts.
     * ``PAASTA_LAUNCHED_BY``: May not be present.
-If present, will have the username of the user who launched the paasta container
+If present, will have the username of the user who launched the PaaSTA container
     * ``PAASTA_RESOURCE_CPUS``: Number of cpus allocated to a container
     * ``PAASTA_RESOURCE_MEM``: Amount of ram in MB allocated to a container
     * ``PAASTA_RESOURCE_DISK``: Amount of disk space in MB allocated to a container